 How to Proceed

 This shouldn’t be taken as gospel truth.
 Just because you get one result or another here, that isn’t a definitive answer.
 We designed this for educational purposes only and shouldn’t be construed as professional advice.
-Hopefully, this helps clarify whether or not you should hire a lawyer.
+Hopefully, this helps clarify whether or not you should hire a divorce lawyer.

 At Goldberg Jones, we specialize in family law.
 Sorry, we can’t help you in criminal proceedings.
 But if you have questions about divorce, child custody, spousal support, your rights as a parent, or others, please contact us at our Portland office.